 Normally, it rains in the rainy season constantly, making for less than ideal vacationing.
 The rain feeds the rivers and you get some murky, very dirty water at Sayulita.
-That’s why you get less crowds and cheaper prices.
-BUT, on our stay, it was gorgeous every day.
+That’s why you get fewer crowds and cheaper prices.
+BUT, during our stay, it was gorgeous every day.
 Yes, it rained here and there for a little bit (similar to Hawaii), but it never got bad.
-We loved the lightening and storms at night and enjoyed perfectly sunny days.
+We loved the lightning and storms at night and enjoyed perfectly sunny days.
 Below is a photo of a river running off into the beach area at Sayulita.
 This was after a long night of rain.
 As you can see, there are areas further down unaffected.

 A few tips:

 The first time we came, we stayed at an all-inclusive resort in Punta Mita.
 It served its purpose, but the food wasn’t very good, and we felt obligated to stay there the whole time.
 It’s well worth staying right in town and finding the best spots to eat on your own.

 If staying in town, rent a golf cart.
 We got ours for $170 for the week.
 Not sure if that’s good or bad, but originally they wanted $350 USD.
 Parking in town can be a challenge even off-season.
 With a golf cart, we parked all over the damned place.